ilyasudakov/monospace/README.md

 - [ ] Add script to replace all default links with custom ones with icons
 - [ ] Automatically create index.html via GitHub Actions
+- [ ] Add JetBrains Mono font CDN as a source